 Bankruptcy reform laws enacted in 2005 have made it more complicated for consumers to consider bankruptcy as a first choice for addressing their debt situation.
 Debtors must participate in court-approved credit counseling and debtor education prior to filing.
 The Federal Courts have exclusive jurisdiction over bankruptcy cases, which means that they are handled through federal or bankruptcy courts instead of at the state level.
 The laws are different for businesses and corporations than for individuals.
 For those looking for more information, here is a general overview of the different types of bankruptcy filings available for individuals.

-There are 5 different types of bankruptcy filings.
 The two most common types of bankruptcy filings for individuals or families are Chapter 7 and Chapter 13.

 Chapter 7 Bankruptcy (also known as “liquidation”) allows the debtor to “liquidate” or surrender their assets in order to discharge their debts.
 This type of filing can take between 4-6 months and is typically an option for those who have very little assets, low income and a large amount of debt.
 Debtors must pass a “means test” to prove that their median income is less than that established for their state.
 If this test is not passed, and the debtor has income to support partial or full repayment, they will be directed toward Chapter 13 filing.